 Tchaikovsky's admiration for Bizet and especially his masterpiece Carmen (1875) was tremendous.
-Already by mid-1875 he was studying the piano-vocal score of the opera, which had been sent to him by Vladimir Shilovsky after attending the première of Carmen in Paris on 3 March 1875 [N.S.]
+Already by mid-1875 he was studying the vocal-piano reduction of the opera, which had been sent to him by Vladimir Shilovsky after attending the premiere of Carmen in Paris on 3 March 1875 [N.S.]
 Modest Tchaikovsky later recalled the impression which the score of Carmen made on his brother: "Never before this had a work of contemporary music so captivated our composer.
 He was in a state of utter ecstasy over the bold and original beauties of both the libretto and the music.
 From this moment on it was easy to predict that for the subject of his next opera Pyotr Ilyich would not choose a story about kings or gods or cardboard boyars, but something as close to life and as close to us as the sad story of Don Jose's love.
 Bizet's death, coming as it did three months to the day after the first performance of Carmen, further intensified Peter Ilyich's fascination both with the opera as such and with the talent of the prematurely deceased French master" .
 In an article written in November 1875 about Saint-Saëns's concert tour to Russia Tchaikovsky discussed the avant-garde circle of French composers, referring to Bizet as "an exceptionally gifted composer who died this summer when he was just 36".

 On 20 January 1876 [N.S.], during a brief stay in Paris with Modest, Tchaikovsky heard Carmen for the first time at the Opéra Comique, with Celestine Galli-Marié in the title-role.
 Modest later recalled: "Rarely have I seen my brother so excited by a theatre spectacle.
-The reason for this is that, although he was already familiar with the opera's music, it was here that he first became acquainted with the beauties of the score's orchestration, and, moreover, the astonishing interpretation of the role of Carmen by Mme Galli-Marié also had a considerable effect on his appreciation.
+The reason for this is that, although he was already familiar with the opera's music, it was here that he first became acquainted with the beauties of the score's orchestration, and, moreover, the astonishing interpretation of the role of Carmen by Madame Galli-Marié also had a considerable effect on his appreciation.
 She was not outstanding as a singer, because her vocal resources were far from first-rate, but as an actress, on the other hand, she was one of the most spellbinding talents.
 Carmen in her interpretation, whilst preserving all the vitality of this figure, was at the same time shrouded in the indescribable charms of burning, unbridled passion and mystic fatalism" .
 Modest described this evening at the theatre as "one of the strongest musical impressions" of his brother's life, and noted how Tchaikovsky then and there bought himself a photograph of the late French composer, on which he wrote: "Bizet — 20/8 January 1876" .

 In a letter to Nadezhda von Meck from San Remo at the start of 1878, Tchaikovsky reflected on how French music had been making great strides in recent years and mentioned Carmen specifically: "It is a music without pretensions to depth, but so charming in its simplicity, so lively, so sincere rather than invented, that I have almost learnt the whole opera by heart from beginning to end!"
 While staying at Nadezhda von Meck's cottage in Simaki in June 1880, Tchaikovsky was even considering writing an article on Carmen, which he considered to be "perhaps the most outstanding operatic work of our age" .
 In this article, which he admitted he would never actually commit to paper, but whose main ideas he presented in a remarkable letter to his benefactress, Tchaikovsky wanted to show how unlike the great masters of the past (Mozart, Beethoven, Schubert) all modern composers were consciously striving after all kinds of fanciful orchestral and harmonic effects, but that this "purely rational process of musical invention" just led to music which was cold and lacked genuine inspiration.
 Then "suddenly a Frenchman [Bizet] turns up, whom I do not hesitate to call a genius, and in whom all these poignant and spicy effects are not made up, but rather pour out in a free-flowing stream, flattering the ear but at the same time also moving and affecting one […] He has given us a paragon of that element in art which can be described as prettiness — le joli.
 Bizet is an artist who pays tribute to the corrupted tastes of his age, but who is nonetheless imbued with true, genuine feeling and inspiration."